 You can help us achieve our mission through a variety of methods.
 Please consult with your financial advisor and give us a call for consultation.

 Cash: Gifts of cash or its equivalent may be tax-deductible, up to 50% of your adjusted gross income (AGI) if you itemize.
 If the total of your charitable gifts in a given year exceed the 50 percent limit, the balance can be carried over for up to five years.
-Please make checks payable to EMS and send to Development, 801 Parkwood Drive, Harrisonburg, VA 22802.
+Please pay online or make checks payable to EMS and send to Development, 801 Parkwood Drive, Harrisonburg, VA 22802.
+Recurring donations are also available through our online giving program.

 Appreciated stocks: Donating long-term appreciated securities directly to EMS rather than selling the assets and donating the cash proceeds is one of the best and easiest ways to give more.
 By taking advantage of the applicable tax incentives, you can significantly increase the amount of funds available for charitable giving.